-- There must be retention of some of the built elements of the steading. - Limited new development will be permitted within the steading envelope provided it integrates well with, and does not impact on the character and form of the existing building group. - The traditional character and form of the existing building group is retained. - The emphasis is on a coherent design concept which seeks to retain the steading character rather than a collection of 'suburban style' houses. - The submission of a masterplan will be required.
+- There must be retention of some of the built elements of the steading; - Limited new development will be permitted within the steading envelope provided it integrates well with, and does not impact on the scale character and form of the existing building group; - Extensions will only be permitted where they would complete the overall composition of the steading and provide a unified appearance; - The traditional character and form of the existing building group is retained; - The emphasis is on a coherent design concept which seeks to retain the steading character rather than a collection of 'suburban style' houses; - The submission of a masterplan will be required.
+Photo montages are also encouraged.